Inspiring people starts at first glance

 - Use indicative gestures to draw the group’s attention to a specific task.

 This strategy of non verbal habits implies distance management, asymmetric postures, eye contact and use of indicative gestures is useful in any situation of authority.

 3. Ask your body to help manage your emotions

 Inspiring people implies authenticity, that is showing the right emotion at the right time.
 Even if sometimes stress, fear and many unwanted emotions get in the way.
 Amy Cuddy, from Harvard, found that adopting high power postures before a high stake interaction modified peoples’ hormones and emotions.
 Helping them perform well during the interaction itself.

 The most inspiring people I met showed a great deal of warmth and credibility and very little stress.
 Building on Amy Cuddy’s findings and on my personal experience, here are three tips that will help you express the emotions you need when you need them :

 - Sometimes, showing sympathy can be a real challenge.
 A nurse once confessed that before entering one of her particularly difficult patients, she would take a big “ocytocyn boost” by giving physical care to a “nice” patient or by hugging her colleagues.
 Whose hand can you press before you show someone you sincerely care?

-- Before very stressful interviews, people tend to curl up on their seat and play with their smartphone.
-Instead, adopting relaxation postures for a few minutes will lower your cortisol level, that is your stress hormone.
+- Before very stressful interviews, people tend to curl up on their seats and play with their smartphones.
+Instead, adopting relaxation postures for a few minutes will lower your cortisol level, which is your stress hormone.